HuygensING/alexandria-markup/doc/lql.md

 * isDiscontinued - true iif not all textnodes in the range are consecutive With discontinued ranges, you would want a function to get the textnodes in between the leftmost and rightmost textnodes of the range that are not part of the range.

----

-TODO: regular expressions
-Use regular expressions to find specific textnodes

 ----

 #### sample queries from [Luminescent](https://www.balisage.net/Proceedings/vol13/print/Piez01/BalisageVol13-Piez01.html#LuminescentQueries)